History of Indigenous Australians: 1770–1850s: impact of British colonisation

-The immediate reaction of the Eora, who were first to witness it, to colonisation was at first surprise and then aggression.
+The first contact between British explorers and Indigenous Australians came in 1770, when Lieutenant James Cook explored the east coast of Australia.
+Cook's orders were to look for "a Continent or Land of great extent" and "with the Consent of the Natives to take possession of Convenient situations in the Country in the name of the King".
+On 29 April, Cook made landfall at a beach now known as Silver Beach on Botany Bay (Kamay Botany Bay National Park).
+Two Gweagal men of the Dharawal / Eora nation opposed their landing and in the confrontation one of them was shot and wounded.
+Cook and his crew stayed at Botany Bay for a week, but his attempts to establish relations with the locals were unsuccessful.
+Cook then sailed north and, in June, the Guugu Yimidhirr people encountered Cook's party at the mouth of the Endeavour River in what is now Cooktown.
+Relations were mainly peaceable, although following a dispute over green turtles Cook ordered shots to be fired and one local was lightly wounded.
+Cook then sailed further north to Possession Island where he claimed the coast he had explored for Britain.
+Contrary to his instructions, he had not gained the consent of the local inhabitants.

+British colonisation of Australia began at Port Jackson in 1788 with the arrival of Governor Arthur Phillip and the First Fleet.
+The Governor was instructed to "open an intercourse with the natives, and to conciliate their affections, enjoining all our subjects to live in amity and kindness with them" The immediate reaction of the Eora to the arrival of the British was at first surprise and then aggression.
 Following this the Eora generally avoided the British for the next two years.
 They were offended by the British entering their lands and taking advantage of their resources without asking permission, as was customary in Aboriginal society.
 Some contacts did however occur, with both the Eora and the Tharawal at Botany Bay, including exchanges of gifts.
 Out of the 17 encounters during the first month, only two involved the Eora entering British settlements.
 After a year, Phillip decided to capture Indigenous people to teach them English and make them intermediaries, resulting in the kidnappings of Arabanoo and Bennelong, with Phillip getting speared by the latter's companion.
 Bennelong would eventually travel to England with Phillip and Yemmerrawanne in 1793.
 A Kuringgai man Bungaree also made voyages with Europeans.
 Following the lethal spearing of a huntsman, possibly by Pemulwuy, Phillip ordered 10 men (but not women or children) in Botany Bay to be captured and beheaded.
 None were however found.